Build an outdoor pizza oven

 Finish the Pizza oven floor.

-The pizza oven first outside layer of bricks and the floor finished with red floor tiles.
+The pizza oven first outside layer of bricks and the floor finished with red floor tiles, which are not recommended as they crack.

 Here I have used clay floor tiles, in hindsight, not a good choice as they crack under heat stress.
 A later version has ceramic furnace tiles in place of these.
 NB that under the floor tiles is a layer of 50 mm brick pavers sitting on top of the cement sheet.
 Next build I will place 50 mm of insulation under the brick pavers, using chaplets to hold the baseboard up from squashing the insulation.